 FBI raid targets Trump attorney Michael Cohen, under scrutiny over Stormy Daniels payments

-The FBI raided President Trump’s personal attorney Michael Cohen’s home, office and hotel room Monday to seize a collection of documents, Fox News has confirmed.
+The FBI raided President Trump’s personal attorney Michael Cohen’s home, office and hotel room Monday to seize a collection of documents -- a development that Trump slammed as “a disgrace.”

 Federal agents reportedly obtained documents related to several issues, including his payments to adult-film star Stormy Daniels in the weeks leading up to the 2016 presidential election.
 The New York Times was first to report the raid.